galtproject/galtproject-docs/en/Whitepaper.md

 ### Creating property records

 In Galt Project any property owners with the help of decentralized community of cadastral engineers and notaries can create their property token.
 Each token represents property rights record for land or real estate.
-Anyone can pay a commission in Eth or GALT ERC20 and apply through a smart contract for creating a token.
+Anyone can pay a commission in ETH or GALT ERC20 and apply through a smart contract for creating a token.
 The application is taken into work by the Cadastral Engineer and the Notary.
 They verify the correctness of the data in the application and the ownership of the applicant for a fee.
 After the application is approved, the new object is tested for the absence of dual ownership and a token is created.

 After that Property Owner can:
 - perform commercial opeations with his property on Ethereum smart contracts;